-Figure 6-9 Price History for PSEG Full Requirements Contracts weighting would increase the average by about 6%).
-The figure shows that, beginning in 2006, full-requirements prices have been well above the average spot price.
+Figure 6-9 shows the pricing that one of the New Jersey utilities has obtained from the auction for 3-year fullrequirements contracts.
+It also shows the pricing of a "spot strip", that is, the average spot price in the PSEG load zone over the same period (not a load-weighted average; the above shaping analysis indicates loadweighting would increase the average by about 6%).
+The figure shows that, beginning in 2006, fullrequirements prices have been well above the average spot price.
 The third line in that figure displays the average spot price over just the first year of the full-requirements contracts.
 One may infer that the significant increase in the full-requirements premium occurred after suppliers experienced the high prices of 2005, and recalibrated their own views of full requirements risk.